EU to withhold funds for Poland over Turow coal mine | DW | 19.01.2022

 European Commission spokesperson Balazs Ujvari said Wednesday that Brussels is utilizing an "offsetting procedure" for EU payments to Warsaw after a payment deadline expired on Tuesday.

-"What the Commission needs to do now is to identify a suitable or appropriate payment against which the compensation can be made," the EU spokesperson explained.
+"What the Commission needs to do now is to identify a suitable or appropriate payment against which the compensation can be made," Ujvari said.
 The Polish government will then be given at least 10 working days to respond.

 "Following that, the Commission will deduct the amount concerned from the payment identified," Ujvari said.